 I have had a long standing picture album on Face Book called my Weird & Wacky album that I have decided, rightly or wrongly, to share with you and the rest the world wide web.
 These are pictures I have taken over the past few years that made me laugh, scratch my head or were just so whacky I had to keep them.
 Hope you enjoy Weird & Wacky Wednesday!!!
 As I take more random pics I will post them on Weird & Wacky Wednesdays.

-If you are in Sales & Marketing then no doubt you are emailing your customers and prospects on an ongoing basis.
+If you are in business, run a website, blog, or are just thinking of building an email list, then no doubt you are thinking of emailing many people on an ongoing basis.
 If you aren’t using a service that specializes in email marketing, then you are losing out on increased sales, your valuable time and ultimately money.
 If you are still sending emails via BCC (Blind Carbon Copy), get with the times my friend as you are not only NOT personalizing your emails, you are potentially opening yourself or your company up for spam complaints and potential legal issues.

 On to the task at hand comparing two of the world’s most premier online email marketing services, often referred to as auto responders.
 I have aimed to make this as impartial as possible, and ask that users of either services, or other competitive products, comment as to their thoughts and experiences.

-Here is a side by side comparison of features & costs:
+Here is a side by side comparison of features & costs for their base service:

 Cost Per Month